Crime harm index: Cambridge Crime Harm Index

-The Cambridge Crime Harm Index was unveiled in 2016.
+The Cambridge Crime Harm Index (CCHI) was unveiled in 2016.
 It was developed by Lawrence W. Sherman, Peter Neyroud and Eleanor Neyroud.
 It uses sentencing guidelines of England and Wales to calculate the harm score of each crime.
 The system has already been adopted by several UK police forces.
 According to the CCHI, the harm score for a crime is the default prison sentence that an offender would receive for committing it, if the crime was committed by a single offender with no prior convictions.
 For minor crimes that would instead result in a fine, the harm score is the number of days it would take someone with a minimum wage job to earn the money to pay the fine.

 The Cambridge Crime Harm Index has inspired other crime harm indices for New Zealand, Denmark and Western Australia.
 It has also been evaluated for use in Scotland, though officers of Police Scotland have noted that it does not reflect Scottish sentencing guidelines.